The Welfare State Decline and the Rise of Neoliberalism since the 1980s: Some Approaches between Latin America's Core and Peripheral Countries

 The restructuring of production was implemented in Latin America under the guidance of the neoliberal political project.
 The attack on public institutions and the State, along with the defense of globalization by local elites and the support of international capital, resulted in a massive privatization of hitherto public enterprises, especially telecommunications, banking, electrical energy and health.
 The restructuring of production was implied in the tendency to reducing the stable and specialized industrial proletariat which had developed in the presence of Taylorism and Fordism.
 If in the 1970s industrial employment represented about 20% of workers in the manufacturing industry, in the 1990s it turned out to be less than 13% (ANTUNES, 2011).

 Since the 1990s, nearly all Latin American countries have implemented the restructuring of production through privatization, outsourcing, subcontracting, and decentralization of productive physical space in the name of flexibility and quality.
 The latter greatly favored the fragmentation of the working class, the super-exploitation of labor, the precariousness of employment conditions, and high unemployment levels.

 In the Brazilian automotive sector, where the new unionism arose, the restructuring of production has involved the introduction of two types of innovations, namely: (A) technical innovations, including layout change, the introduction of robots, and CAD / CAM systems and (B) organizational innovations, which lead to the reduction of hierarchical levels, the formation of mini-factories, production cells, and multifunctional work.

-This combination of factors contributed towards productivity growth throughout the decade, concomitantly with the reduction in employment levels (Chart 3).
+This combination of factors contributed towards productivity growth throughout the decade, concomitantly with the reduction in employment levels (Figure 3).